SBFL-Community/nearest-neighbour-query-fault-localization/README.md

 # Project structure

 Contents:
-* Siemens suite: original "tcas" program, its versions, and test suite;
+* Siemens suite: original "tcas" program, its versions, and test suite*;
 * FaultLocalizationNN: a C# program that implements nearest neighbour query fault localzation;
 * Results: folder for the results of the fault localiztion;
 * runfl.bat: batch file for starting the fault localization program on "tcas" program and writing the results into Results folder.

+\* Available only to [SBFL-Community](https://github.com/SBFL-Community) organization memebers.

 # Project dependencies